-Potential Dwellings Subject to detailed site investigations

-Existing Zone SP2 Infrastructure (Health Services Facility)

-Potential Land Mixed-use town centre (commercial/residential), community and Uses recreation uses.
+Potential Dwellings Existing Zone Subject to detailed site investigations SP2 Infrastructure (Health Services Facility) Potential Land Mixed-use town centre (commercial/residential), community and Uses recreation uses.
 Potential zones and planning controls will be determined through the master planning process.
-The planning controls will be determined through the master planning process however a dwelling yield of 25 dwellings per hectare is suggested as per the Hill PDA Study.
+The planning controls will be determined through the master planning process.
 The envisaged potential land uses would allow the existing uses on the site to continue.

-Key Site: Rifle Range
+Key Site: Rifle Ra ange

 Potential Dwellings Approximately 300

 Existing Zone E2 Environmental Conservation

 Potential Land Low / medium density residential and open space

 Uses

-PSC received a request to amend the LEP to allow a rezoning of the site facilitating residential accommodation with a mix of housing types.
+A Gateway determination was issued for the Rifle Range Planning Proposal on 25 November 2019.
 The site is largely disturbed and is considered appropriate for residential development.
 The limited opportunity for growth in the Strategy Area reinforces the importance of housing at the Rifle Range.
 Vehicle and shared (bicycle and pedestrian) connections between the Rifle Range and the future town centre must be demonstrated with any proposal.
-Potential zones and planning controls will be determined through the master planning process.